Silicon-Valley-Team-A/AI/README.md

 pip install torch torchvision\
 \
 \
-Please change the Spotiy ID and secret in code
+Please change the Spotiy ID and secret and folder in code